HMB3/sdmgen/README.md

 This aggregation function uses the 10th% Logistic threshold for each species from the maxent models to threhsold the rasters of habitat suitability (0-1) For each GCM.
-For each species, summ the 6 GCMS to create a binary raster with cell values between 0-6.
+For each species, it sums the 6 GCMS to create a binary raster with cell values between 0-6.
 These cell values represent the number of GCMs where that cell had a suitability value above the threshold determined by maxent.
 We classify a cell has